Atrial Fibrillation Ablation

 at the tip.
 The team will then move the tubes to the correct place in your heart.

-You will likely get blood-thinning medicine through an IV to help prevent clots from
+You'll likely get blood-thinning medicine through an IV to help prevent clots from

 vessel with firm pressure.